qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/slides/open-science-and-data.md

 ::: {.notes}
-Open sci is not just putting things out there, it's about communicating and making connections with others, including local communities.
+Open sci is not only putting software/data/etc out there, it is about communicating and making connections with others, including local communities.

 By engaging with existing networks/programs, the research community can benefit through discovery of new opportunities for collaborations.